Contributing to Plone

 This chapter covers policies that apply to all Plone projects.
 Other chapters cover any variations and additional policies for each project.

 Sign and return the Plone Contributor Agreement#

 You must give permission to the Plone Foundation to publish your contribution, according to the license we use.
 Plone uses the GNU General Public License, version 2 for most of its projects and for any new projects.
-A few other projects use the modified BSD license.
+A few other projects use the modified BSD license, MIT License, or Creative Commons Attribution-ShareAlike 4.0 International license.
 You grant permission by signing and returning the Plone Contributor Agreement.

 After a member of the Plone Foundation reviews and accepts your signed agreement, your GitHub account will be added to a team in the Plone GitHub organization with appropriate access.
 This process may take a few business days.

 The Plone Foundation has published a Code of Conduct.
 All contributors to the Plone Documentation follow the Code of Conduct.